WW92030-STORAGE/WITNESS_CLONE_II/.docs/Grid.md

 ## Description

-Grids that contain `PuzzleEntity` objects
+Grids that contain `PuzzleEntity` objects.
+This documentation encompasses all forms of `Grid` objects and their subclasses.

 ## Notes